adscorp100/mdhomecarebuild/src/content/blog/what-does-a-support-coordinator-do-in-the-ndis.md

 - Patience and persistence

 These qualities combine to create coordinators who can effectively navigate complex systems while remaining deeply connected to the participant's individual needs and preferences.

+## How to Find Support Coordination Near Me

+### Finding Local Support Coordinators

+**NDIS Provider Finder**
+- Use the official NDIS provider finder tool
+- Search by location and service type
+- Filter by support coordination level needed
+- Check provider registration status
+- View contact details and service areas

+**Local Search Strategies**
+- Search "support coordinator near me" + your suburb
+- Check local disability service directories
+- Contact regional NDIS offices for referrals
+- Ask your Local Area Coordinator for recommendations
+- Join local NDIS Facebook groups for peer recommendations

+**Geographic Coverage Considerations**
+- Many support coordinators service multiple suburbs
+- Remote and telehealth options available
+- Travel fees may apply for distant locations
+- Regional providers may have longer wait lists
+- Metropolitan areas typically have more options

+### Evaluating Local Support Coordinators

+**Key Questions to Ask**
+- What is your experience with my type of disability?
+- How many participants do you currently support?
+- What areas do you service?
+- What are your availability and response times?
+- Can you provide local participant references?
+- What is your approach to capacity building?

+**Red Flags to Avoid**
+- Unwillingness to meet in person initially
+- Extremely low fees (may indicate poor quality)
+- Lack of specific disability experience
+- Poor communication or responsiveness
+- Pressure to sign long-term agreements
+- Unwillingness to provide references

+### Support Coordination Costs and NDIS Funding

+**2025 NDIS Hourly Rates**
+- Support Connection: $65.09 per hour
+- Support Coordination: $100.14 per hour
+- Specialist Support Coordination: $190.54 per hour

+**Typical Annual Allocation**
+- Support Connection: 20-30 hours ($1,300-$1,950)
+- Support Coordination: 40-100 hours ($4,000-$10,000)
+- Specialist Support Coordination: 50-150 hours ($9,500-$28,500)

+**Additional Costs to Consider**
+- Travel time charges (if applicable)
+- Weekend or after-hours rates (25% loading)
+- Cancellation fees (check policies)
+- Initial setup or onboarding fees
+- Report writing or documentation fees

 ### Common Support Coordination Challenges and Solutions
 Support coordinators regularly navigate a range of challenges in their role: